-Christi to offer the services of his Rangers to act as scouts for the American
+Christi to offer the services of his Rangers to act as scouts

-infantry known as dragoons to provide mobility.
+on slow-moving, mounted infantry known as dragoons to provide mobility.

 of Jack Hays

 While Jack Hays

 was presenting his offer to General Taylor, he received word of

 Knowing that he could never catch the elusive Comanches by following

 their trail, Hays quickly returned to San